📚

 The 10% Rule

-The 10% rule states that only 10% of energy from one trophic level is able to move up to the next.
-So, if producers have 10,000 J of energy stored through photosynthesis, then only 1000 J is passed on to primary consumers.
+The 10% rule states that between one trophic level to the next only 10% of the energy is passed on to the next.
+So if producers have 10,000 J of energy stored through photosynthesis, then only 1000 J is passed on to primary consumers.
 You can calculate the amount of energy up and down the pyramid by moving the decimal place to the left as you move up one trophic level, and to the right as you move back down.
-As a result, 90% of energy per tier is lost to waste heat.
-It is important to note that photosynthesis, on average, only captures 1% of the sun’s energy, while roughly 99% is lost to reflection or other miscellaneous systems.
-And not all ecosystems have a 10% efficiency, it depends on the type of biome.
-On average, though, 10% is an easy threshold to help understand why an individual jaguar needs at least one square mile to support enough vegetation to feed its prey
+This means that 90% is lost to waste heat.
+It is important to note that photosynthesis on average only captures 1% of the sun’s energy.
+And not all ecosystems have a 10% efficiency, it depends on the type of biome, but on average the 10% is an easy way to understand why an individual jaguar for example needs at least one square mile to support enough vegetation to feed its prey

 🎥 To learn more about trophic levels and the flow of energy, watch this stream.